-Verse 101 is meant to refute the perennial, persistent and pig-headed belief that enlightenment is some kind of mystic happening or the result of 'transmission' from a guru.
+I have emboldened this verse, however, because it is meant to refute the perennial, persistent and pig-headed belief that enlightenment is some kind of mystic happening or the result of 'transmission' from a guru.
 Self inquiry is hard work.
 It is not an easy glamorous path.
 You will not just walk into a Neo-Advaita satsang and 'get it.'
 And if you do you can be sure that you will lose it before long.